jpcaparas/laravel-swagger-demo/README.md

 - [ ] Good annotation practices.
 - [ ] Where to place annotations.
 - [ ] A working demo (deployed thru either Beanstalk or Forge).
+- [ ] Examples of well-thought Swagger docs.

 ### Technical
 - [ ] Annotation proper.